Zeetito/Timetable-Manager/FollowThrough/Models/_notes.md

 ## CourseSchedule Class
     - Duration is in nearest whole number. factor for halves.

+    - Factor: schedules could be specified as lab only, auditorium only or as alternating weekly or 2 weeks such that, this week lab, the next not... etc.

     <!-- ----------------- -->
     The new ProgramStream eyi affclassskects Users. query regural user